Gradient-DS/AGORA/ARCHITECTURE.md

 ## Overview

 AGORA is a multi-agent compliance platform for NVWA (Netherlands Food and Consumer Product Safety Authority) inspectors.
-It provides two orchestration backends that implement the same HAI (Human Agent Interface) Protocol:
+It provides two orchestration backends that implement the same AG-UI Protocol:

 | Backend | Framework | License | LLM Provider |
 |---------|-----------|---------|--------------|